Does Pet Insurance Cover Cherry Eye?

 Also, some policies have bilateral condition clauses, meaning if the cherry eye affects one eye before coverage starts, the insurer may exclude treatment for both eyes even if the second eye develops the condition later.

-Check your policy documents for specific terms regarding hereditary conditions and bilateral exclusions before purchasing coverage.
+Check your policy documents for specific terms regarding hereditary conditions and bilateral exclusions before getting pet insurance.

 Who Has Cherry Eye Coverage?

-Most pet insurance companies include cherry eye treatment in their standard accident and illness plans if it’s not a pre-existing condition.
+Most insurers offer pet insurance that covers hereditary conditions, including cherry eye, if they're not pre-existing.
 Some insurers, however, may ask you to add a rider for hereditary condition coverage, as shown in the table below.

 Coverage varies by state and policy terms.
 Always review your specific policy documents and consult with your insurance provider to understand exact coverage terms, exclusions, and limitations.